-ACC 101 Accounting Principles I 3-0-3 This course introduces basic accounting procedures for analyzing, recordin g and summarizing financial transactions; adjusting and closing the financial reco rds at the end of the accounting cycle; and preparing financial statements.
-Prere quisite: RDG 032 and MAT 032 or placement ACC 102 Accounting Principles II 3-0-3 This course emphasizes managerial accounting theory and procedures in b asic accounting, cost accounting, budgeting, cost-volume analysis, and financia statement analysis.
-Prerequisite: ACC 101 ACC 124 Individual Tax Procedures 3-0-3 This course is a study of the income tax structure from the standpoint of th e individual, including the preparation of individual income tax returns.
-Prerequisite: MAT 032 ACC 150 Payroll Accounting 3-0-3 This course introduces the major tasks of payroll accounting, employment practices, federal, state, and local governmental laws and regulations, inte rnal controls, and various forms and records.
-Corequisite: ACC 101 inai ACC 201 Intermediate Accounting I 3-0-3 This course explores fundamental processes of accounting theory, includin thorough working knowledge and understanding of the preparation of fina statements.
-Prerequisite: ACC 102, MGT 206 or CPT 174 ACC 202 Intermediate Accounting II 3-0-3 In this course, accounting principles and concepts are applied to account evaluation and income determination, including special problems particula r to corporations and analysis of financial reports.
-Prerequisite: ACC 201 0 ACC 230 Cost Accounting I 3-0-3 100 200 This course is a study of the accounting principles involved in job order cos systems.
+ACC 101 Accounting Principles I

+This course introduces basic accounting procedures for analyzing, recording summarizing financial transactions; adjusting and closing the financial reco rds at the end of the accounting cycle; and preparing financial statements.
+Prerequisite: RDG 032 or RWR 032 and MAT 032 with a grade of "C" or b ACC 102 Accounting Principles II 3-0-3 This course emphasizes managerial accounting theory and procedures in b accounting, cost accounting, budgeting, cost-volume analysis, and financia ıl statement analysis.
+Prerequisite: ACC 101 ACC 124 Individual Tax Procedures 3-0-3 This course is a study of the income tax structure from the standpoint of the including the preparation of individual income tax returns.
+Prerequisite: Ma ACC 150 Payroll Accounting 3-0-3 This course introduces the major tasks of payroll accounting, employment federal, state, and local governmental laws and regulations, internal control ols, and various forms and records.
+Corequisite: ACC 101 ACC 201 Intermediate Accounting I 3-0-3 This course explores fundamental processes of accounting theory, includin working knowledge and understanding of the preparation of financial state ements.
+Prerequisite: ACC 102, MGT 206 or CPT 174 ACC 202 Intermediate Accounting II 3-0-3 In this course, accounting principles and concepts are applied to account e and income determination, including special problems particular to corpor ations and analysis of financial reports.
+Prerequisite: ACC 201 ACC 230 Cost Accounting I 3-0-3 This course is a study of the accounting principles involved in job order cos st systems.
 Process costing and budgeting will be covered.
-Prerequisite: AC ACC 240 Computerized Accounting 3-0-3 This course is a study of using the computer to design and implement varia accounting functions, including financial transactions, records, statements, and documents.
-Prerequisite: ACC 101 AET 101 Building Systems I 2-3-3 This course will enable the student to understand the basics of parametric buildina information, modeling fundamentals and create residential architectural dr sets.
-AGR 201 Introduction to Sustainable Agriculture 3-0-3 This course provides an evaluation of the main goals of sustainable agricul include environmental health, economic profitability, and social and econo equity.
-It will evaluate management and technological approaches and po that influence agricultural practices.
-AGR 202 Soils 3-3-4 This course introduces land resources, soil formation, classification and mir eralogy, and focuses on basic chemical and physical properties of soil.
-Soil microor plant nutrients, and fertilization are discussed along with applications of so properties in relation to plant growth.
-AGR 203 Introduction to Animal Science 3-3-4 2 This course covers a survey of animal industries and their roles and importa man and society from past to present.
-Lab will examine the basic principle handling of livestock and techniques of farm animal production.
+Prerequisite: ACC 102 ACC 240 Computerized Accounting 3-0-3 This course is a study of using the computer to design and implement varie accounting functions, including financial transactions, records, statements, reports, and documents.
+Prerequisite: ACC 101 AET 101 Building Systems I 2-3-3 This course will enable the student to understand the basics of parametric information, modeling fundamentals and create residential architectural dr awing sets.
+4.65.004 Prerequisite: EGR 130 AGR 201 Introduction to Sustainable Agriculture 3-0-3 This course provides an evaluation of the main goals of sustainable agriculture of the main goals of t include environmental health, economic profitability, and social and econo It will evaluate management and technological approaches and policies the at influence A C D 202 agricultural practices.
+Prerequisite: RDG 032 or RWR 032 3-3-4 AGR 202 This course introduces land resources, soil formation, classification and mir focuses on basic chemical and physical properties of soil.
+Soil microorgani nutrients, and fertilization are discussed along with applications of soil pro relation to plant growth.
+Prerequisite: RDG 032 or RWR 032 perties in A C D 202 , , 3-3-4 AUK ZUS Introduction to Animal Science This course covers a survey of animal industries and their roles and imports This course covers a survey of animal industries and their roles and important and society from past to present.
+Lab will examine the basis principles in the and society from past to present.
+Lab will examine the basic principles in t of livestock and techniques of farm animal production.
+Prerequisite: RDG 0 032 SZ OI KVVK UJL